What do you do when you’re faced with problems that don’t have simple or obvious solutions?

 Utilizing an engaging format with energetic pacing tailored for a virtual setting, this training will include short teaching segments interspersed with personal reflection, small group work, experiential exercises, guided meditation, and energizers for differently-abled bodies.
 There will also be appropriate breaks to give you time away from your screen.

 This training takes place virtually over two days.
-On both days, there will be a two hour early session, a long break, and a two-hour later session.
+On both days, there will be a two hour early session beginning at 9am PT/12pm ET, a long break, and a two-hour later session beginning at 12:30pm PT/3:30pm ET.
+On the first day, there is also a brief tech orientation from 8:45-9am PT/11:45am-12pm ET.

 Distinguishing Tame from Wicked Problems